MarcelFrank/StockPyrate/setup/setup.md

 ## Final step: Just open and/or run stockpyrate.py

-E. g. directly from prompt (CMD in Windows) or hitting the play button in e. g.
+Run stockparser.py e. g. directly from prompt/cmd or hitting the play button in e. g.
 Visual Studio Code.
 XLS folder and file names will be generated automatically.